If you haven’t been making the most of the ‘new normal,’ it’s time to start.

 Benefits of the new normal in personal lives

 Personally and professionally, the pandemic has its benefits.
 On the personal side of things, the pandemic has inspired people to make significant lifestyle changes.
-A survey done by Cleveland Clinic and Parade found that 62 percent of people have made a lifestyle change — people report spending more time outside and in nature, starting or modifying an program, improving patterns and introducing other health-minded dietary changes.
+A survey done by Cleveland Clinic and Parade found that 62 percent of people have made a lifestyle change — people report spending more time outside and in nature, starting or modifying an exercise program, improving sleep patterns and introducing other health-minded dietary changes.
 Additionally, 34 percent of those surveyed say they’re eating healthier food, and 87 percent of those people say it’s a habit they’ll keep.

 People are embracing home workouts and sticking to the habit more too; 28 percent of people say they increased exercise frequency during Covid.